SHOCKING! Disha Patani Suffered Memory Loss For 6 Months Due to Head Injury!

 In the same interview, the Baaghi 2 actress also revealed that she is no stranger to injury.
 Having once trained on concrete terrace floors, she recalls falling on her head and losing her memory.
 "I lost six months of my life because I couldn't remember anything."

-For the unversed, Disha had recently suffered an injury, while shooting for Bharat.
+For the unversed, Disha recently suffered an injury, while shooting for Bharat.
 She had busted her knees and it took a while for the actress to recover from the injury.
 Nonetheless, the actress came back even stronger.

 On the work front, Disha will be next seen in Malang.
 The film also casts Anil Kapoor and Aditya Roy Kapur in the lead roles.